 Board Member White called the state auditor and said that Mr. Seth Overson was fine with Ambulance Director McIlnay having access to the bank accounts and credit card.
 Mr. Overson expressed his concern with problems that arise in small towns with having fewer eyes on the money.
 The solution that was presented by Board Member White was that Director McIlnay’s timecard should be presented to the board for their approval.
 Chairperson Erwig also talked to the state auditor.
 His recommendations were not to change anything.
 The reason for the request for this change is the unavailability of signers for the checks.
 Many times, there are bills that need to be paid and there are no signers available.

-Board Member White motioned and Board Member Kerksiek seconded to allow Ambulance Director McIlnay be an additional signer on all the bank accounts.
+Board Member White motioned, and Board Member Kerksiek seconded to allow Ambulance Director McIlnay to be an additional signer on all the bank accounts.
 Board Members Elieson, Weaver, Kerksiek, Hollingshead, and White voted yea.
 Board Member Spencer opposed.
 Motion carried with a majority vote.

 NEW BUSINESS